Mount Etna volcano in Sicily

 Visiting Mount Etna in Sicily

-Everything changes over time, Sicily is in fact crushed by the African plate that has been moving for many millions of years to the European one.
+Everything changes over time; Sicily is in fact crushed by the African plate that has been moving for many millions of years to the European one.
 This convergence movement and the accumulation of lava and debris have, over time, shaped the current volcanic structure of Etna.

 The relationship between Etna and Man

 The volcano, apparently so hostile to settlements, has always offered a variety of resources that seem designed specifically for human needs since prehistoric times.
 Etna makes its entry into the literature thanks to the Greeks with the eruption of 475 BC.
-Pindaro described it in the mythical image of Typhoeus or Typhon.
-Another giant who wandered in the volcanic areas, which, imprisoned by Zeus under the weight of the volcano, he spat fire from his eyes and nostrils.
+Pindaro is described it in the mythical image of Typhoeus or Typhon.
+A giant who wandered in the volcanic areas, which, imprisoned by Zeus under the weight of the volcano, spat fire from his eyes and nostrils.

 With time, the myths and legends ended, but the eruptions continued to leave their traces and to modify the volcano.
 But if you are wondering why do people live close to active volcanoes, you should know that the main reason is the rich volcanic soil.
 The region has been intensively cultivated for centuries.
-The land is planted with vines, vegetables, or flowers.
+The land is planted with vines, vegetables and flowers.
 Every square foot of this rich soil is used.